TomDonoghue/TomDonoghue.github.io/publications.md

 ## Journal Articles

-*Peer reviewed journal articles - titles link to journal pages & PDF links to downloadable PDF*
+*Peer reviewed journal articles - titles link to journal pages & PDF links to downloadable copies*

 2024
 - [Resting-state EEG signatures of Alzheimer’s disease are driven by periodic but not aperiodic changes][2024_alzheimersDOI] [[PDF][2024_alzheimersPDF]]